jm890/maas-utils/README.rst

       But if both environment variables and command line options are passed, the command line options take precedence.

-      The YAML format consists of specifying the domain name, host name, and the "Power" IP address.
+      The YAML format consists of specifying the zone name, and then the short hostname as a list.
-      The IP address is used to match the correct node in Maas.
+      The short hostname is used to match the correct node in Maas.

       Example file
       ============